mcosovic/JuliaGrid.jl/docs/src/powerSystem/buildModel.md

 * `parameterBranch!()`
 * `statusGenerator!()`
 * `outputGenerator!()`.
-The execution of these functions will automatically trigger the update of all subtypes affected by these functions.
+The execution of these functions will automatically trigger the update of all fields affected by these functions.

 ---

 ## Build Model
-The method `powerSystem()` builds the main composite type `PowerSystem` and populate fields `bus`, `branch`, `generator` and `basePower`.
+The method `powerSystem()` builds the composite type `PowerSystem` and populates fields `bus`, `branch`, `generator` and `basePower`.
 ```@docs
 powerSystem
 ```